 The map can rotate to match the direction of travel.
 When in this mode the GPS location is shown below the centre, to show more detail ahead than behind.

-The red compass points towards the north.
+The optional red compass points towards the north.
 Tap it to turn auto-rotate on or off.

 A series of blue dots marks out your whole route.
 The dots are grey where the GPS signal was poor.